 The NHS was one of the worst affected by the WannaCry attacks, with a third of trusts being infected and thousands of appointments canceled and ambulances across the country unable to make emergency requests.
 A year on and the service, which is split into over 200 trusts has still not improved on its cyber-security policies.
 Earlier this year, it was found that in a review of cyber-security across the trusts all had major concerns and had failed to meet standards.

-Further to this, the NHS has now been allocated around £150m to spend on improving cyber-security over the next 3-years however, the plans are still yet to be finalized and agreed on.
+Further to this, the NHS has now been allocated around £150m to spend on improving cyber-security over the next 3-years however, the plans are still yet to be finalised and agreed on.
 The Department of Health does not know how much it will cost or how long it will take to implement the recommended changes.
-One reason for the lack of investment is that the NHS does not know the exact financial impact, which according to the Public Accounts Committee report “is hindering its ability to target its investment in cyber security.”
+One reason for the lack of investment is that the NHS does not know the exact financial impact, which according to the Public Accounts Committee report“is hindering its ability to target its investment in cyber security.”

 Jeremy Hunt, Health and Social Care Secretary recently stated: